vgrade/GetUserLocationinDynamics365AppForMobileandTablet/README.md

 2. On the event on which you want to check in location, call the function getcurrentLocation from Reversegeocoding js library.(In this solution i have called it on on-load of account)
 3. Enable location in your  Dynamics 365 app for Mobile and tablet
 4. Make sure plugin step is enabled
+5. Upload the UserLocationtobeUploaded available in solution into your crm organisation and check userlocation entity records got created
-5. Open a user record, you'll see map in top tab and Location history tab to show location history
+6. Open a user record, you'll see map in top tab and Location history tab to show location history

 For help,please contact grade.vishal@gmail.com